-They could directly measure how quickly CTCs enter the circulation and how long it takes for them to be eliminated by exchanging blood between mice and counting CTCs in real-time.
-The researchers were able to investigate CTCs from pancreatic cancers and two types of lung tumors using their unique technique.
+They could directly measure how quickly CTCs enter circulation and how long it takes to eliminate them by exchanging blood between mice and counting CTCs in real-time.
+The researchers used their unique technique to investigate CTCs from pancreatic cancers and two lung tumors.

 Patients with circulating tumor cells are uncommon: one milliliter of blood may contain one to ten such cells.
-Researchers have found techniques to capture these elusive cells in recent years, which can provide a wealth of information about a patient’s tumor and even assist doctors in tracking how a tumor responds to treatment.
+Researchers have found techniques to capture these elusive cells in recent years, providing a wealth of information about a patient’s tumor and even assisting doctors in tracking how a tumor responds to treatment.